biobakery/metawibele/README.md

 	* all the above input files and output folders can be specified in the `metawibele.cfg` file.

 * ##### MetaWIBELE-characterize workflow
-	`$ metawibele characterize`
+	`$ metawibele characterize --input-sequence $INPUT_SEQUENCE --input-count $INPUT_COUNT --input-metadata $INPUT_METADATA --output $OUTPUT_DIR`

-	* Make sure the global configuration file `metawibele.cfg` is in your working directory.
+	* Make sure the customized configuration file `metawibele.cfg` is in your working directory.
-	* The command replaces $INPUT with the path to the folder containing your gene families input files and `$OUTPUT_DIR` with the path to the folder to write output files specified by the `metawibele.cfg` file.
-See the section on parallelization options to optimize the workflow run based on your computing resources.
+	* The command replaces `$INPUT_SEQUENCE`, `$INPUT_COUNT`, `$INPUT_METADATA` with three input files, `$OUTPUT_DIR` with the path to the folder to write output files.
+See the section on **parallelization options** to optimize the workflow run based on your computing resources.
 	* The workflow runs with the default settings to run all modules.
 These settings will work for most data sets.
-However, if you need to customize your workflow settings for the preprocessing workflow to determine the optimum setting.
-You can specify which modules you want to run in your own configuration file.
+However, if you need to customize your workflow settings for the characterization workflow to modify the default settings.
+You can customize which modules you want to run in your own local configuration file.
 		* For example, `--characterization-config $myconfig_file` will modify the default settings when running the characterization modules.

 * ##### Demo run of MetaWIBELE-characterize

-	`$ metawibele characterize --local-jobs 2`
+	`$ metawibele characterize --input-sequence demo_genefamilies.centroid.faa --input-count demo_genefamilies_counts.all.tsv --input-metadata demo_mgx_metadata.tsv --output $OUTPUT_DIR`

 * ##### Output files of MetaWIBELE-characterize
 	**1. Annotation file**